SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

             `**Context:** Peter Hall is a prolific marxist, economic geographer.

 **Howell O. Skatepark as Neoliberal Playground: Urban Governance, Recreation Space, and the Cultivation of Personal Responsibility**._Space and Culture_.
 2008;11(4):475-496.

+[Howard, Ebenezer.
+1898.
+“Introduction”, ch1 “The Town and Country Magnet,”](http://gofile.me/6WhDC/0dVlJDmEh) ch 2 and “Social Cities,”  ch13 “The Future of London,” in Garden Cities of Tomorrow, 1898.

+                   41: Disagreements in society, generational
+                   42: no disagreement that migration to overcrowded cities is bad, root of all bad
+                   43: Describing sordid living conditions
+                   44: posing question, how to restore people to land
+                   45: discussion of "attractions", magnets and needles metaphor
+                   46: 3 magnet diagram
+                   47: 3 magnet discussion
+                   48: ode to the town-country, man-woman metaphor
+                   50-1: Financial Arangements of Garden City
+                   52-3: Diagram of Garden City

 **Illich, Ivan.
 "Deschooling Society"** Marion Boyers Publishing, 2002